Stardom World Climax 2022: Event

+Background

 The show featured a total of seventeen professional wrestling matches (eight on the first night, nine on the second) that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
-The press conference for the event was held on March 3, 2022 and was broadcast on Stardom's YouTube channel, announcing and officializing all of the matches from both nights.
-For the second night, various rookie talent from other promotions from the Japanese independent scene who also competed in the New Blood 1 event on March 11, were announced to be part of the Cinderella rumble such as Tomoka Inaba & Aoi from Professional Wrestling Just Tap Out's "queen division", Haruka Umesaki & Nanami from World Woman Pro-Wrestling Diana, Maria & Ai Houzan from Marvelous That's Women's Wrestling, and Mei Suruga & Yuna Mizumori from Gatoh Move Pro Wrestling's Choco Pro branch.
+The press conference for the event was held on March 3, 2022, and was broadcast live on Stardom's YouTube channel, announcing and officializing all of the matches from both nights.
+For the second night, various rookie talent from other promotions from the Japanese independent scene who also competed in the New Blood 1 event on March 11, were announced to be part of the Cinderella rumble such as Tomoka Inaba and Aoi from Professional Wrestling Just Tap Out's "queen division", Haruka Umesaki and Nanami from World Woman Pro-Wrestling Diana, Maria and Ai Houzan from Marvelous That's Women Pro Wrestling, and Mei Suruga and Yuna Mizumori from Gatoh Move Pro Wrestling's Choco Pro branch.

 Storylines

-On February 28, 2022, Kairi Hojo returned to Stardom after working in WWE from 2017 until 2021 as Kairi Sane.
-It was announced Hojo would participate in World Climax, now under the name Kairi in all caps.
-At the press conference, Kairi was confronted by Unagi Sayaka and Tam Nakano, with the former challenging her to a tag team match at the event with Kairi expressing interest in teaming with Mayu Iwatani against Sayaka & Nakano.
-As Kairi was leaving she was attacked viciously by Oedo Tai's Natsuko Tora, Starlight Kid & Momo Watanabe.
+On February 28, 2022, Kairi Hojo returned to Stardom after working for WWE from 2017 until 2021 under the ring name of Kairi Sane.
+It was announced that Hojo would participate in World Climax, now under the name Kairi stylized in all caps.
+At the press conference, she was confronted by Cosmic Angels members Unagi Sayaka and Tam Nakano, with the latter challenging her to a tag team match at the event with Kairi expressing interest in teaming with Mayu Iwatani against Sayaka and Nakano.
+As Kairi was leaving she was jumped and attacked viciously by Oedo Tai's Natsuko Tora, Starlight Kid and Momo Watanabe.